mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 The shared storages are accessed across the network and consequently it is _not_ self-evident that their use will provide any performance benefit.
-Namely, irrespective of whether he data is fetched from the cache or from the server there will be a network hop and often that network hop is, as far as the performance goes, what costs the most.
+Namely, irrespective of whether the data is fetched from the cache or from the server there will be a network hop and often that network hop is, as far as the performance goes, what costs the most.